Company Formation Lithuania

 Types of companies in Lithuania

-- Lithuanian public limited company (Akcine bendrove - AB) - The Lithuanian public limited company is required to have at least one shareholder, one director and a supervisory council or a management board.
-The shareholders of a public limited company in Lithuania are held liable for the company’s debts and obligations to the extent of their share contributions.
-The minimum share capital for a public limited company in Lithuania is 150,000 LTL (approximately 44,000 EUR) and the shares can be transferred or traded on the stock exchange.
+Local and foreign businessmen can set up a Lithuanian public limited company (Akcine bendrove - AB).
+The Lithuanian public limited company is required to have at least one shareholder, one director and a supervisory council or a management board.
+The shareholders of a public limited company in Lithuania are held liable for the company’s debts and obligations, to the extent of their share contributions.
+The minimum share capital for a public limited company in Lithuania is LTL 150,000 (EUR approximately 44,000) and the shares can be transferred or traded on the stock exchange.

-- Lithuanian Branch, Subsidiary or Representative Office - Foreign companies are allowed to set up separate enterprises from the parent company, where the foreign company will be a shareholder in a Lithuanian company.
+Foreign investors can also set up a Lithuanian branch, subsidiary or representative office.
+Foreign companies are allowed to set up separate enterprises from the parent company, where the foreign company will be a shareholder in a Lithuanian company.
 Foreign companies can also open extensions of the parent company in Lithuania.